 - We are committed to ensuring that slavery and human trafficking does not take place in our supply chain or our own operations and we have rigorous management-approved policies and processes in place to help deliver our commitment.
 Many of Rubix’s existing policies contain specific elements relating to slavery and human trafficking, including the following:

 - Our Dignity at Work Policy sets out Rubix’s ethos that each Rubix employee has a right to work in a safe and supportive environment.
 Rubix recognises and respects the legal and moral rights of all persons affected by its operations and is committed to providing a working environment free of harassment, discrimination or prejudice.
 It reaffirms our strong belief in the benefits of non- discrimination and equality of opportunity.
 We do not discriminate (or permit discrimination) against staff, visitors, customers, job applicants, suppliers, former staff members and other third parties on any basis.

 - Our Whistleblowing Policy commits to the highest standards of openness, probity and accountability.
 There is a whistle-blowing mechanism administered by a third party, SafeCall.
 This allows employees and any other parties working on behalf of, or in connection with, Rubix to voice compliance related concerns to help Rubix prevent and detect malpractice or wrongdoing.
 The effectiveness of this policy is further enhanced through a 24-hour, confidential, whistleblowing hotline, operated by an independent partner.
 All employees are encouraged to use this to report serious concerns regarding matters in the workplace.

-- The Rubix Supplier Code of Conduct, which has been signed by over 90% of our suppliers sets out our expectation that suppliers meet the high ethical standards that are consistent with Rubix’s corporate beliefs and values and the majority of our core Group suppliers meet or exceed this expectation.
+- The Rubix Supplier Code of Conduct sets out our expectation that suppliers meet the high ethical standards that are consistent with Rubix’s corporate beliefs and values and the majority of our core Group suppliers meet or exceed this expectation.
 We expect all our suppliers (and their subcontractors) to operate their businesses and conduct employee relations in an ethical manner and to meet the requirements stipulated by both international and regional laws and industry standards.
 As such, we expect our suppliers to have policies in place to prevent illegal or forced labour or child labour; and to comply with all local regulations governing maximum work hours, minimum wages and dismissal procedures.